 - Or a full fledged programmable robotics tool kit.

-From an educational standpoint the toy is incredibly friendly and offers a use case for any comfort level.
+From an educational standpoint the toy is incredibly friendly and offers a Applications for any comfort level.
 Just want to make your robots run into each other?
 No problem.
 Want to program the robots to avoid obstacles, also no problem.

 For kids that want to make more complicated creations, they can take advantage of the Scratch programming language interoperability that comes with the toy.